Claus-E/teams2tasmota/README.md

 0.2.1	| 13.03.21	| Flashing can be activated for chat and call individually see Settings 0.3.0   | 07.04.21  | Central dimmer for general brightness, WebPassword can be set in Settings 0.4.0   | 04.02.23  | Powermanagement Standby- /Resume- recognition, Com-Port with Name, Window in foreground on double click TrayIcon
+0.5.0   | 01.04.24  | Support for 'new Teams' see settings, baud rate adjustable, serial and ETH communication can be used simultaneously.

 ## Features
 * Software recognizes all presence states of Microsoft Teams